w3c/webevolve-series/2026/01-generative-ui/report-en.md

 With the rapid development of large language models and generative AI, Generative UI has become a highly visible area of interest across the industry.
 While multiple technical approaches are being explored, practitioners are also facing a new set of challenges around performance and efficiency, security risks, scalability, and interoperability.

-To further discuss the development trends of Generative UI on the Web and its standardization potential, W3C China organized an online workshop on 29 January 2026, which was attended by over 50 participants from W3C member organizations.
+To further discuss the development trends of Generative UI on the Web and its standardization potential, W3C China organized an online meeting on 29 January 2026, which was attended by over 50 participants from W3C member organizations.

 ---

 ## Opening Discussion (Chunming Hu, Zuo Wang)

-The workshop opened with remarks and perspectives from **Prof. Chunming Hu, W3C Advisory Board member from Beihang University**, and **Dr. Zuo Wang from Huawei Fields Laboratory**.
+The meeting opened with remarks and perspectives from **Prof. Chunming Hu, W3C Advisory Board member from Beihang University**, and **Dr. Zuo Wang from Huawei Fields Laboratory**.

 **Prof. Chunming Hu** observed that in the Web domain, the focus of AI-assisted software development is gradually shifting toward frontend UI.
 As large models and agents become part of human–computer interaction, the UI is emerging as a new critical interaction layer.
 At present, MCP/agents widely adopt Generative UI, expressing interaction requirements via **Markdown, HTML, or other DSLs**.